anita-uva/anita-uva/README.md

 # Data Science and Analytics
 Hi, I'm Anita Taucher, a career software engineer with a recent (2022) Master's degree in Data Science from The University of Virginia.
-After taking a vital two-year break to focus on personal recovery following the unexpected passing of my husband, I am eager to apply my expertise to meaningful projects, so I am pursuing research initiatives.
+After taking a vital two-year break to focus on personal recovery following the unexpected passing of my husband, I am eager to apply my expertise to meaningful projects, so I am pursuing initiatives in research and academia.

 With a solid foundation in Python and SQL, exposure to Data Pipelines, and enthusiasm for machine learning,  my portfolio showcases a broad selection of work, highlighting my ability to deliver data-driven insights and innovative solutions.

 Thank you for visiting my portfolio.
 I look forward to connecting and exploring how my skills and experiences can contribute to impactful data science initiatives.

+* Right click any graphic and open in a new tab to see a larger view.
+* Click on the code to enable scrolling to the right for further reading.

 * TOC